 “Our Harlequin system is important in the strong governance of the charity.”

 What are the key benefits?

-Central and secure data: Harlequin does what it says on the tin.
-We have one easy-to-use system that contains all our contacts and communications.
 Data security is crucial, so having information in a central system ensures we can implement robust procedures.
-This builds trust with supporters.
-More cohesive team: we all work in a unified way on the same system and are committed to its upkeep.
+We all work in a unified way on the same system and are committed to its upkeep.
 We can set alerts and allocate tasks.
 Also, the fundraising and finance teams can support each other more effectively.
-Enhanced governance: we can provide clear and accurate information and report on all financial interactions.
+For enhanced governance, we can provide clear and accurate information and report on all financial interactions.
 When it comes to being audited, we are fully prepared.
-Insight: the reporting tools within Harlequin enable us to have visibility of ROI and the progression of Appeals.
+The reporting tools enable us to have visibility of ROI and the progression of Appeals.
 We can understand our income with more clarity and segment data.
-Closer donor relationships: the system underpins good ways of working; supporters feel more valued, thanked and engaged.
-We can send more considered mailings to specific data lists (eg based on preferences, interests, location and giving history).
+The system underpins good ways of working; supporters feel more valued, thanked and engaged.

 What are your plans for the future in relation to Harlequin?

 We continuously grow our team’s knowledge of the system to use it to its full potential.
 For example, we will be using the GDPR consent tool that has been rolled out to all Harlequin CRM customers.
 As we progress with our North Devon Cancer and Wellbeing Centre Appeal, the system will be our all-encompassing Appeal hub.